Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/minigame-loading.md

 The correct minigame with the right configuration gets loaded.

 ## Typical procedure

-1. The tester starts the game with a running backend.
-2. The tester walks to the minigame spot.
+1. The tester walks to the minigame spot.
-3. The tester walks into the minigame spot.
+2. The tester walks into the minigame spot.
-4. The minigame overview panel opens.
+3. The minigame overview panel opens.
-5. The tester presses the 'start' button
+4. The tester presses the 'start' button
-6. The correct minigame starts
+5. The correct minigame starts
-7. The correct configuration is passed
+6. The correct configuration is passed

 ## Alternative procedures

+N/A

 ## Criticality